 They have it because they steal or swindle it from you.
 We challenge you all to look through your mountain of terms and conditions and see if the Certificate of Title is listed or detailed anywhere.
 They don't mention it and, because it is not mentioned and they take it, then they have defrauded you.
 There has been no meeting of the minds - a necessary part of any lawful contract - because you have not been given full disclosure before you entered into the contract.

 So, what do they do with it?
-Well, we haven't been able to confirm this independently, but the following information was passed onto us from the guys at Bank Secrets Revealed.
-As we understand it, they deposit that on the books as an asset, and that is where the “money comes from that they then supposedly "loan" you.
+Well, as the guys at Bank Secrets Revealed explain, the banks deposit that on their books as an asset, and that is where the “money comes from that they then supposedly "loan" you.
 So, in essence, they have stolen the money from you that they then turn around and loan to you, at interest.

 They then turn around and bundle up your loan agreement with many others and securitise - or sell - those off, so they have already been paid once.
 They still collect monthly payments from you for the life of the loan so, you have paid 2 - 3 times the amount of the supposed "loan" and, if you miss even a few payments, they can then turn around and sell your house and get paid a THIRD time.
 Now, if that's not fraud, then we don't know what is!